Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Methodology

-In what follows, for the sake of simplicity, we discuss the theory of unconditional CIR through the lens of ACI, where a similar setup can be built for the conditional CIR by substituting the appropriate equations (\eqref{eq:RE_filter_smoother}--\eqref{eq:ACI_cause_notation} in Section \ref{sec:ACI}) with their conditional counterparts (\eqref{eq:ACI_cause_cond_notation}--\eqref{eq:filter_smoother_ancillary_inf_uncert} in Section \ref{sec:Conditional_ACI}).
+In what follows, for the sake of simplicity, we discuss the theory of unconditional CIR through the lens of ACI, where a similar setup can be built for conditional CIR by substituting the appropriate equations (\eqref{eq:RE_filter_smoother}--\eqref{eq:ACI_cause_notation} in Section~\ref{sec:ACI}) with their conditional counterparts (\eqref{eq:ACI_cause_cond_notation}--\eqref{eq:filter_smoother_ancillary_inf_uncert} in Appendix~\ref{sec:Conditional_ACI}).

-While the uncertainty reduction in the smoother solution relative to the filter in \eqref{eq:RE_filter_smoother} identifies the causal relationship \eqref{eq:ACI_cause_notation}, it does not reveal the associated temporal extent of $\vy$'s causal impact on $\vx$.
-This time span is exactly the CIR of a causal relationship, as discussed in Section \ref{sec:Introduction}.
-Depending on the adopted time directionality during the assessment of this temporal extent, there are two distinct formulations of CIR: \begin{enumerate}[label=\textbf{(\Alph*)}] \item Forward CIR (Section \ref{sec:Forward_CIR}): The time window after $t$ that describes the future temporal extent of the causal state's, $\vyt$, influence on $\vx$.
-It defines the period for which $\vyt$ remains a significant predictor for the effect variable $\vx$.
-It characterizes the predictability and persistence of the causal variable.
+While the uncertainty reduction in the smoother solution relative to the filter one in \eqref{eq:RE_filter_smoother} identifies the causal relationship \eqref{eq:ACI_cause_notation}, it does not reveal the associated temporal extent of $\vy$'s causal impact on $\vx$.
+This time span is exactly the CIR of a causal relationship, as discussed in Section~\ref{sec:Introduction}.
+Depending on the adopted time directionality during the assessment of this temporal extent, there are two distinct formulations of CIR: \begin{enumerate}[label=\textbf{(\Alph*)}] \item Forward CIR (Section~\ref{sec:Forward_CIR}), which is the time window after $t$ that describes the future temporal extent of the causal state's, $\vyt$, influence on $\vx$.
+It defines the period for which $\vyt$ remains a significant predictor for the effect variables $\vx$.
+It characterizes the predictability and persistence of the causal variables.

-\item Backward CIR (Section \ref{sec:Backward_CIR}): The interval before $T$ that describes the past temporal extent of the currently observed effect's, $\vx(T)$, attribution to $\vy$'s impact.
-It identifies the period during which the causal variable's, $\vy$, past states acted as $\vx(T)$'s precursors.
-It enables the attribution of an outcome to its historical causes, pinpointing its origin. \end{enumerate} Note that, in the context of the backward CIR, causal attribution proceeds backward from a fixed observation time, which is nevertheless arbitrary.
-Therefore, we adopt the convention of denoting this reference time as $T>0$.
-Although the notation $\vx(t)$ offers a more direct analogy to the forward CIR, the use of $\vx(T)$ facilitates the discussion of the theory in the subsequent sections.
+\item Backward CIR (Section~\ref{sec:Backward_CIR}), which is the interval before $T$ that describes the past temporal extent of the currently observed effect's, $\vx(T)$, attribution to $\vy$'s impact.
+It identifies the period during which the causal variables', $\vy$, past states acted as $\vx(T)$'s precursors.
+It enables the attribution of an outcome to its historical causes, thus pinpointing its origin. \end{enumerate} Note that, in the context of the backward CIR, causal attribution proceeds backward from a fixed observational time, which is nevertheless arbitrary.
+We adopt the convention of denoting this reference time using $T>0$ for notational simplicity.
+Although the notation $\vx(t)$ offers a more direct analogy to the forward CIR, the use of $\vx(T)$ naturally facilitates the subsequent discussion of the backward CIR theory.